 In addition to DCFS' contracted evaluation, many of these services also have fidelity measures to which they must adhere in order to administer the program.
 SafeCare is a model that requires oversight and accreditation from the national SafeCare office.
-Strengthening Families, Intercept, and Family Centered Treatment (FCT) are our current models for Intensive In-Home.
+Intercept, and Family Centered Treatment (FCT) are the current models for Intensive In-Home in Arkansas.
 FCT requires licensure through the Family Centered Treatment Foundation which provides training, coaching, and certification to allow agencies to implement this model.
 Intercept was created by Youth Villages which has strong fidelity measures to ensure appropriate implementation.
-Strengthening Families also accredits Youth Advocate Program.
-Our proposed IFS services are Home Builders and Teaching Family Model.
+The proposed IFS service is HomeBuilders®.
 Homebuilders requires certification through the Institute for Family Development and has fidelity measures.
-Teaching Family Model also requires accreditation.
 Lastly, NFA is accredited through the Nurturing Parenting.